-Depreciation expense totaled \$90,854 and \$28,269 for the years ended December 31, 2019 and 2018, respectively.
-The construction in progress as of December 31, 2018 was related to the Ulman House, which was placed in service in February 2019.
+Depreciation expense totaled \$90,504 and \$90,854 for the years ended December 31, 2020 and 2019, respectively.
+The construction in progress as of December 31, 2020 relates to the renovation of the Ulman House basement.

 5. NOTE PAYABLE

 Effective July 31, 2017, the Organization entered into a credit agreement (Construction Loan) with a financial institution which allowed for borrowings up to \$950,000.
 The construction loan was used to finance the construction of the Ulman House.
 During the construction period, the Organization was required to make interest only payments until the earlier of January 31, 2019 or the date of the final advance, at which point the construction loan would be converted to a permanent loan.